 How to do

-1. Grab the handle of the kettlebell with both hands and stand straight with both feet wider than the shoulder width.
+1. Grab the kettlebell handle with both hands and stand straight with both feet wider than the shoulder width.
 Keep your hands down.
 This will be your starting position.

 2. Start by bending with your knees and bringing your hips back as you go down.
 Don’t bring your knees in front of the toes.
 Keep it back always.